 Mobile Phone Integration

-There’s even a new model on the market where you can control your unit remotely with an app on your phone.
+Tech fans will be pleased to hear that there are a few new models on the market where you can control your unit remotely with an app on your phone.

 Filter Change Indicator

-Some also come with filter change indicator lights which take the guesswork out of when it’s time to remove and replace your filters.
+Some air purifiers also come with filter change indicator lights which take the guesswork out of when it’s time to remove and replace your filters.

 Caring For Your Air Purifier